awnion/info/articles/2024-08-16/readme.md

 let handle = tokio::spawn(async { /* ... */ });
 ```

-Now we have a problem, since we have an infinite loop at the end of the main function, and we need to await our "handle".
+Now we have another problem, since we have an infinite loop at the end of the main function, and we need to `await` our "handle".
 Where do you put the `handle.await`?

 Here most Rustaceans